Is it important to have masking on my screen?

 How to Install a New Lamp?

 There are many different models of projectors, but fortunately for you 99% of them have a fairly similar and simple lamp replacement process.
-Before we start, make sure you have purchased the correct lamp for the projector you own as each projector lamp is different.
+Before we start, make sure you have purchased the correct lamp for the projector you own as each projector lamp is different.1.
+Make sure the projector is powered down (if in use, wait at least 10 minutes for the lamp to cool) and for added precaution remove the power cable.

 2. Turn the unit over and locate the lamp panel, once located, unscrew and remove the cover.